Advanced Tutorial

 or get stuck at the first iteration with messages such as E_initial = inf

 .
 In most cases, this happens because the input mesh is not a topological disk or closed surface.
-The surface in this example is a disk with some holes.
-Decreasing the --thres
+To solve it, Mpicker_meshparam.py

 or --show 2

-, you can visualize the intermediate process in 3D as below, and it will be saved in a folder. useful_files/OptCuts_output
+, the intermediate process can be visualized in 3D as below, and it will be saved in a folder. useful_files/OptCuts_output

 is a demo output.
-For more details, refer to OptCuts' GitHub.
+For more details, refer to OptCuts' GitHub (https://github.com/liminchen/OptCuts).

 (or useful_files/OptCuts_output/finalResult_mesh_normalizedUV.obj

-Now, we can flatten the membrane from the raw tomogram and the obj file by using the following command:
+Now, the membrane can be flattened from the raw tomogram and the obj file by:

 It will generate four files starting with surface_1-2